yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 Uncaught SyntaxError: Delete of an unqualified identifier in strict mode
 ````

- 3) eval is relatively safe to use in strict mode - because it doesnt leak scope out of its execution context
+ 3) eval is relatively safe to use in strict mode - because it doesn't leak scope out of its execution context

  4) It blocks global this usage